petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/exploring-indexed-fields.md

 ### Nested Fields in Blueprints

 To work with nested fields in [Search Blueprints](../liferay-enterprise-search/search-experiences/search-blueprints.md), you cannot use the dot notation described above.
-When constructing your query element for use with a blueprint, use the [nested query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-nested-query.html).
+When constructing your query element for use with a blueprint, use a [nested query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-nested-query.html).

 Here's the Elasticsearch query syntax for a [Paste Any Elasticsearch Query](../liferay-enterprise-search/search-experiences/search-blueprints/search-blueprints-elements-reference.md#paste-any-elasticsearch-query) element that searches in a web content field: